 Another option is to park at the Visitor Center.
-This might be better if you’re planning on visiting other attractions in the area since it’s closer to local population centers.
+This might be better if you plan on visiting other attractions in the area since it’s closer to local population centers.

-See Related: Fun & Best Things to Do in Bloomington, Minnesota
+See Related: Things to Do in Bloomington, Minnesota

-Fun & Best Things to do at Gooseberry Falls State Park
+Things to Do at Gooseberry Falls State Park

-If you are looking to take on the Gooseberry River and its amazing park.
+If you want to take on the Gooseberry River and its amazing park.
 Aside from admiring the namesake falls, here are some of the best things to do.